Chef Tim Says...

 The truth goes much deeper than simply the cost of the food, however.
 In an effort to look at the actual long term costs associated with a change from a traditional western diet to a Mediterranean diet, researchers in Australia reviewed the cost benefits of a large research study on dietary intervention (J Nutr 2006;136:1879-1885).

 The goal of their research was to look at how well a Mediterranean diet improved people’s health after they had suffered their first heart attack.
 The study was provided an comprehensive initial visit with both a cardiologist and dietitian.
 There was follow up eight weeks later with the dietitian.
-Written instructions on a healthy Mediterranean diet were given as well, and participants were followed through yearly visits with the dietician.
+Written instructions on a healthy Mediterranean diet were given as well, and participants were followed through yearly visits with the dietitian.
 The research took into account these costs as well as the added costs of choosing foods for the patients' new diet plans.

 The researchers uncovered a number of very interesting findings.